jordicuadrado/pyday_asyncio_workshop/slides/slides_part2.rst

 Synchronous Currency converter made asynchronous
 ================================================

-Implement a HTTP server that exposes the currency converter synchronous wraped to be executed asynchronoysly.
+Implement a HTTP server that exposes the synchronous currency converter wraped to be executed asynchronoysl

 What do we expect ?